holidayextras/holidayextras.github.com/careers/index.md

 ## Are we missing your role?

-We'd love to hear what your passionate about and what you think you could do for us, so send us an email and let's get talking [join@holidayextras.com](mailto:join@holidayextras.com)!
+We'd love to hear what your passionate about and what you think you could do for us, so why not get talking to us on twitter [@TheHungryGeek](https://twitter.com/thehungrygeek)!

 ## Still Not Convinced!